shiliu-egg/COFT.github.io/index.md

 </center>

 <br>
-We propose a COarse-to-Fine highlighTing method (COFT) that promotes LLMs to focus on key lexical units, preserving complete contextual semantics and avoiding getting lost in long contexts.
-COFT highlights different granularity-level lexical units in a coarse-to-fine manner, such as paragraphs, sentences, and words.
 COFT organically integrates three modules in a unified framework.

 <div align="center">
   <h2>Recaller</h2>
 </div>

+Recaller integrates an external open-source knowledge graph (KG), wikidata, to extract potential key entities as candidates within the query and reference context.
+To enrich the candidates, recaller also retrieves their one-hop neighbors from the KG. <b>The objective of recaller is to identify potential key entities.</b>

 The workflow of Recaller is as follows: